 Call to Order

 The meeting was called to order at 7:00 p.m.
-Selectboard members Lewis Sumner, Mitchell Green, and Bradley Rafus were present, as were Stephan Chait, Ray Combs, Nancy McCrea, Diana Conway, and Robbin Gabriel.
+Selectboard members Lewis Sumner and Mitchell Green were present; Bradley Rafus was out plowing.
+Stephan Chait, Patty Dow, David Jones, and Robbin Gabriel were also present.

 Changes and/or Additions to Agenda